11 of the Best Gaudi Buildings

 Pere Milà commissioned Casa Mila and it was to be a family home.
 The Mila family would live on the main floor and rent out the apartments.

-Casa Mila is one of Barcelona’s most interesting buildings.
-It is called La Pedrera because the building features forms drawn from nature with curved balconies and a finish of rough plaster that resembles a stone quarry.
+Casa Mila is one of Barcelona’s most interesting buildings (It is located on the Passeig de Gràci).
+It is called La Pedrera because the building features forms drawn from nature with curved iron balconies and a finish of rough plaster that resembles a stone quarry.

 Undoubtedly my favorite rooftop in the world!
 On the roof terrace, you can see how Gaudi used the architectural details of chimneys, skylights, and beautifully decorated vents to mimic a city skyline.